Djelibeybi/photons/CONTRIBUTING.rst

 The first way is using the standard library ``asynccontextmanager`` decorator.
-Photons makes this available via ``photons_app.helpers`` to make it easier to sync with public photons until the minimum version of Python supported by it is Python3.7 as Python3.6 does not include that function in the standard library and public photons must polyfill it.
+Photons makes this available via ``photons_app.helpers`` to make it easier to sync with public photons before the minimum version of Python supported was greater than python3.7 as Python3.6 did not include that function in the standard library.

 .. code-block:: python